trygveaa/mopidy-spotify-tunigo/README.rst

 v1.0.0 (UNRELEASED)
 -------------------

+- Support using a proxy when connecting to Tunigo.
+(Fixes: #6)
 - Add a config option for only returning the genre playlists for a genre, instead of an extra level with the top tracks and sub genres for the genre as well.